 You’ll have a choice of fabric when picking a beekeeper suit.
 Traditional suits are made of canvas, which is uncomfortably hot.
 Newer beekeeping suits are ventilated and made of breathable mesh, like most veils.

 If you’re looking for a modern mesh suit, you’ll want to get a layered one.
 The best you can hope for is triple-layered mesh.
 This will be thick enough to protect you from stings, but breezy enough to keep you cool.

-Make sure that your suit, regardless of the material, is good quality.
-Cheap materials won’t hold up as long as higher grade materials will, and they’ll probably be flimsy too.
+Make sure that your suit, regardless of the material, is of good quality.
+Cheap materials won’t hold up as long as higher-grade materials will, and they’ll probably be flimsy too.
 Be sure that your beekeeper suit isn’t made from something ridiculous, like plastic.
 Be smart and think about the efficiency and comfort of what you’re buying.